alexec/www.alexecollins.com/source/2014-10-14-selenium-and-continuous-integration.html.md

 Running your application under test
 -----------------------------------
 You can run your application in one of two places.
-The first is **locally** on the machine that runs the tests, and second is on a dedicate test system.
+The first is **locally** on the machine that runs the tests, and second is on a dedicated test system.
 Running tests on the local machine will simplify the set-up of the tests, they can always talk to localhost.
 It might be quite easy to initialise the local system to a known state, you don't need dedicated computers set-up ready for testing, and if you can run it on your local machines, you can always run your tests before you share your change.

 However, you might be using a commercial database who's license agreement means you can't install it locally, or you might be unable to have some required service such on JNDI or JMS running.
 These mean you'll have to run your tests on a dedicated **remote** system means you'll need to set-up and maintain that system, for cost reasons you may have to share it with other teams, which might mean that initialising it into a known state might not be feasible.